doerayme1224-bot/cell_phone_churning/README.md

 ## Objective:
 Churning refers to individuals that unsubscribe from a service.
 The goal of this project is to create a predictive model that that classifies customers as potential churners, or as non-churners based on usage patterns.
-This is going to be particularly useful for service preoviders trying to retain their customer base to minimize subscription losses.
+This is going to be particularly useful for service providers trying to retain their customer base to minimize subscription losses.

 ---